 Project: Engineering and Structural Analysis of a Constitutive HRas Dimer

 Am I eligible?

-To participate in the program, you must be a U.S. Citizen or permanent resident, a freshman, sophomore, or junior as of Spring 2021, and a major in chemistry or biochemistry or related disciplines.
-Students graduating in the 2021 calendar year are not eligible.
+To participate in the program, you must be a U.S. Citizen or permanent resident, a freshman, sophomore, or junior as of Spring 2022, and a major in chemistry or biochemistry or related disciplines.
+Students graduating in the 2022 calendar year are not eligible.
 Applicants must have health insurance coverage.
-Northeastern University undergraduate students are not eligible.

 What are your selection criteria?